seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ## 2017
 ```

 Finally my photos are somewhat organized!
-Let's list the file in each directory
+Let's list the files in each directory
 just to make sure all was moved as planned: